Theory of Operation

 This example defines a data stream with the name "sensorX" that contains the values of a gyroscope, temperature sensor, and additional raw data (that are not further described).

-The binary data that are coming form these sensors are stored in data files with the following file format: <sensor-name>.<index>.sds.
-In this example the files names could be:
+The binary data coming from these sensors are stored in data files with the following file format: <sensor-name>.<index>.sds.
+In this example, the filenames could be:

 sensorX.0.sds # capture 0